Cohort 1 Grantees

 Harvest to Plate Project

 Springville Griffith Institute serves 1,800 students from five small towns in a rural area of western New York State.
-The school district will focus on purchasing raw and whole animal proteins from local farms.
-Presently, 42 percent of the school district’s food budget is allocated for meat, however, none of it is obtained from local farms.
-Their goal is to procure 10 percent of their meat supply from local farms by the end of the grant period.
-The purchased meat will be processed, stored, and prepared in the district’s own kitchens.
-The district will partner with Cornell Cooperative Extension on these efforts.
+The school district focused on purchasing raw and whole animal proteins from local farms, with the purchased meat being processed, stored, and prepared in the district’s own kitchens.
+The district partnered with Cornell Cooperative Extension on these efforts.

 Chariho Regional School District